formlio/forml/docs/runner.rst

 performance criteria regarding the particular use-case (e.g. low latency for online serving vs large throughput for offline training).

-.. _runner-mechanism:
-.. rubric:: Runtime Mechanism

-There are three different execution mechanisms engaging the pipeline runners under the hood:
+There are three different :ref:`execution mechanisms <platform-mechanism>` each engaging the pipeline runners under the hood.

-* The :ref:`command-line driven <platform-cli>` batch processing.
-* Execution in the :doc:`interactive mode <interactive>` using the :class:`Virtual launcher
-  <forml.runtime.Virtual>`.
-* Spinning up the :doc:`serving engine <serving>` using a particular application gateway provider.

 Runner API